Blendify/blender-manual/blender_docs/manual/game_engine/screen_layout.rst

 Game Logic Screen Layout
 ************************

-The design, construction, debugging and running of a game utilizes a wide range of Blender functions.
+The design, construction, debugging and running of a game use a wide range of Blender functions.
 To help with the process, Blender incorporates a suggested screen layout for setting up BGE games.
 This includes many already-familiar panels but also a new :doc:`Logic Editor </editors/logic_editor>` panel (4) concerned solely with the BGE.